lfrestrepog/if-docs/docs/reference/errors.md

 Plugins can emit their own custom error messages, but we still prefer those messages to be attached to one of a finite set of predefined error classes.
 Those classes are listed in this section.

-### `GlobalConfigError`
+### `ConfigError`

-Errors of the `GlobalConfigError` are used when part of the config data provided to a plugin is invalid or missing.
+Errors of the `ConfigError` are used when part of the config data provided to a plugin is invalid or missing.

-For example the `Divide` plugin throws a `GlobalConfigError` when it receives a denominator equal to zero.
+For example the `Divide` plugin throws a `ConfigError` when it receives a denominator equal to zero.

 The message should name the config element that was invalid and describe the reason why.
 For example:

-`GlobalConfigError: "denominator" parameter is number must be greater than 0.
+`ConfigError: "denominator" parameter is number must be greater than 0.
 Error code: too_small.`

 ### `MissingInputDataError`

-Errors of the `MissingInputDataError` class arise because your plugin is not receiving the data it expects in `input` data, global config or node-level config.
+Errors of the `MissingInputDataError` class arise because your plugin is not receiving the data it expects in `input` data or config.
 The specific messages depend on the plugin.
 It is expected that the messages emitted by each plugin are listed in their own documentation.

-The example below is a message emitted by the `interpolation` plugin when the `method` given in global config is _not_ one of the expected enum variants:
+The example below is a message emitted by the `interpolation` plugin when the `method` given in config is _not_ one of the expected enum variants:

 `MissingInputDataError:   "interpolation" parameter is invalid enum value. expected 'spline' | 'linear', received 'dummy'.
 Error code: invalid_enum_value.`